 I took this opportunity to change the circuit a little.

 MA-201 used to have the AC and DC balancers.
 I decided to remove those balancers to simplify the circuit.
 To my experience, I knew slight imbalance does not affect the quality of sound.
 "Things that seem unnecessary should be removed" is my recent motto.

 After all, a variable resistor had not better be used in a path through which both DC and AC (signal) currents flow, because DC current degrades the quality of the contact point.

 I carried out other miscellaneous improvements, and drew a new schematic.

 When I purchase vacuum tubes, I preferably choose currently manufactured ones.
 But 6AU6A and 6FQ7 are obsolete, so chose ones manufactured by Toshiba decades before, which were sealed and looked unused.
 For the output stage, I purchased two pairs of JJ EL34 and two pairs of Electro-Harmonix 6CA7EH.
-I chose the latter after a listening test.
+I chose the latter after a listening trial.
 I keep JJ as spare tubes.
 For the power supply, I bought SOVTEK 5AR4.

 The additional components were all high quality ones: the resistors of 1W or larger were metal oxide film type, the other resistors were Taiyohm, and the E-caps were Unicon.
 Taking this opportunity, I also replaced the coupling capacitors with ASC polypropylene type.
 The reason why I chose ASC was its size.
 The smaller components have advantage on mounting, and look vibration-proof (though this hasn't been proved).
 Whenever I wonder which component is better, I choose the smaller one.